-Certain exceptions apply in cases of non-military use and non-military endusers, inter alia for sales, exports etc. for humanitarian or medical purposes, software updates or for use as consumer communication devices.
-Furthermore, the competent authorities in the Member States of the EU may, under certain circumstances, grant authorizations, inter alia, in cases of non-military use and non-military end-users if the sale, export etc. is intended for civilian telecommunications networks, for the exclusive use of entities owned by - among other - EU entities or if goods etc. are due under contracts concluded before 26 February 2022.
+Certain exceptions apply in cases of non-military use and non-military endusers, inter alia, for sales, exports etc. for humanitarian or medical purposes, software updates or for use as consumer communication devices.
+Furthermore, the competent authorities in the Member States of the EU may, under certain circumstances, grant authorisations, inter alia, in cases of non-military use and non-military end-users if the sale, export etc. is intended for civilian telecommunications networks, for the exclusive use of entities owned by - among others - EU entities or if goods etc. are due under contracts concluded before 26 February 2022.

-The above-mentioned Frequently Asked Questions published by the European Commission on 16 March 2022 also address the export-related restrictions concerning dual-use goods and technology under Regulation (EU) 2022/328.
-These FAQs confirm that in addition to the requirements under Regulation (EU) 2022/328 also the requirements under the EU Dual-Use Regulation (Regulation (EU) 2021/821) need to be complied with where the export, sale etc. of dual-use goods is concerned.
+The above-mentioned Frequently Asked Questions published by the European Commission on 16 March 2022 also address the export-related restrictions concerning dual-use goods and technology under Council Regulation (EU) No.2022/328.
+These FAQs confirm that in addition to the requirements under Council Regulation (EU) No.2022/328 the requirements under the EU Dual-Use Regulation (Council Regulation (EU) No.2021/821) also need to be complied with where the export, sale etc. of dual-use goods is concerned.